Dallas Murder Defense Attorneys

 We Do What It Takes to Seek Results

 Murder is one of Texas's four criminal homicide offenses.
 It is one of the most serious crimes, and a conviction can result in imprisonment for decades to life.
 In severe cases, the penalty can be death.
-If you've been charged, speak with a criminal defense attorney as soon as possible about your case.
+If you've been charged, speak with a Dallas murder defense attorney as soon as possible about your case.
 A criminal charge does not mean you're guilty, and avenues may be available to seek a favorable outcome, such as dropped charges or lesser sentences.

 What Is Texas's Murder Law?

 Under Texas Penal Code 19.01, a person can be charged with murder in the following ways:

 - They caused someone else's death, and they did so knowingly or intentionally.
 These states of mind mean that the alleged offender's objective was to kill another or they were aware that their actions would lead to death;

 - They intended to seriously injure someone, and when carrying out the conduct to affect such a result, they engaged in an act so dangerous, they caused that person's death; or